-it’s been a while since we’ve had a real grammar episode but the wait is over.
-Welcome to a new episode of the German is Easy – Learn German Online Course.
+and welcome to a new episode of the German is Easy – Learn German Online Course.
 And this time we’ll have a look at the perfect topic for a hot summer day:

-the position of “nicht”
+The position of “nicht”

 Okay, to be fair… the stuff about sentence negation vs element negation, is not all wrong, but it gets really confusing once you look closer.
 Because just like with sentence structure, the standard material kind of fails to look under the hood.
 It explains symptoms, not the cause.

 So we’ll try a slightly different approach, one that captures the underlying mechanics.